 - 6.1.
-Visit the International SOS website prior to departure and print out an emergency contact card; - Consult with International SOS and/or your GP for advice regarding required vaccinations and any travel health needs;
+Visit the International SOS website prior to departure, download the International SOS App, register your travel (if not booked via RMIT's company travel system (currently FCM), and print out an emergency contact card; - 6.2.
+Consult with International SOS and/or your GP for advice regarding required vaccinations and any travel health needs;